JorelAli/CommandAPI/docssrc/src/kotlinintro.md

 The CommandAPI also provides an alternative way of making commands when using Kotlin to develop your plugins: A DSL!

 This DSL provides many methods to easily add arguments to your command structure.
-Examples of the DSL can be found [here](./kotlinusedsl.md).
+Examples of the DSL can be found [here](./kotlindsl.md).

-> **Developer's Note:**
->
-> Currently, the DSL only supports the CommandTree structure.
-There are plans of adding the "normal" `CommandAPICommand` method later in the future.

 -----